 Question: "What does the Bible say about circumcision?
 What is the Christian view of circumcision?"

-Answer: There are different issues that are wrapped up in the question of whether males should be circumcised or not.
+Answer: Circumcision is the surgical removal of the prepuce, or foreskin, of a male.
+The word circumcise literally means “to cut around.”
+As a religious rite, circumcision was required of all of Abraham’s descendants as a sign of the covenant God made with him (Genesis 17:9–14; Acts 7:8).
+The Mosaic Law repeated the requirement (Leviticus 12:2–3), and Jews throughout the centuries have continued to practice circumcision (Joshua 5:2–3; Luke 1:59; Acts 16:3; Philippians 3:5).
+There are different issues involved in the question of whether or not males today should be circumcised.
 One issue is that of religious teaching: what does the Bible, God’s Word, say?
 Another issue is, as a matter of health, should males be circumcised?
 The Christian view of circumcision is probably best described as a combination of the two.

-Concerning the first issue, since we are no longer under the Old Testament Law as Christians, circumcision is no longer required.
-This is brought out in a number of New Testament passages, among which are Acts 15; Galatians 2:1–3; 5:1–11; 6:11–16; 1 Corinthians 7:17–20; Colossians 2:8–12; Philippians 3:1–3.
-As these passages proclaim, being saved from our sins is a result of faith in Christ to save us from our sins, and it is this act of turning from our sin and self-righteousness and turning instead to reliance upon Christ’s finished work on the cross that makes us “circumcised of heart,” and the works of the flesh accomplish nothing.
+Concerning the first issue, New Testament Christians are no longer under the Old Testament Law, and circumcision is no longer required.
+This is brought out in a number of New Testament passages, among which are Acts 15; Galatians 2:1–3; 5:1–11; 6:11–16; 1 Corinthians 7:17–20; Colossians 2:8–12; and Philippians 3:1–3.
+As these passages proclaim, being delivered from our sins is the result of faith in Christ; it is Christ’s finished work on the cross that saves, not the observance of an external rite.
+Even the Law acknowledged that circumcision alone was insufficient to please God, who specified the need to “circumcise your hearts” (Deuteronomy 10:16; cf. Romans 2:29).
+In salvation, the works of the flesh accomplish nothing (see Galatians 2:16).

-In Acts 16:3, Paul had a missionary helper, Timothy, circumcised so that his being uncircumcised would not be a hindrance to them as they sought to reach out to the unsaved Jews on their missionary journeys.
-Thus, although the Bible gives Gentile (non-Jewish) believers the liberty of not being circumcised, it was a liberty that Timothy was willing to give up for the sake of reaching out to unsaved Jews.
-However, as the passages in Galatians bring out, Paul refused to compromise the issue with those who said that one must be circumcised in order to be either saved or sanctified in Christ.
-Of course, this incident does not directly apply today because Christians need not be circumcised in order to reach unbelievers, whether they are Jews or Gentiles.
+In Acts 16:3, Paul had a missionary helper, Timothy, circumcised.
+Timothy was half-Jewish, and Paul circumcised him so that he would not be a hindrance as they sought to reach out to unsaved Jews.
+Although the Bible did not require Timothy to be circumcised, it was something he did willing for the sake of reaching the Jews.
+However, as Paul states unequivocally in Galatians, circumcision does not aid either salvation or sanctification in Christ.
+Of course, the incident with Timothy does not directly apply today because Christians need not be circumcised in order to reach unbelievers, whether Jews or Gentiles.
 Once again, the principle of the circumcision of the heart is at the heart of the matter.